pyxu-org/pyxu/doc/fair/contribute.rst

 Monitor testing and coverage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The repository is already setup to run your tests automatically each time you push an update (configuration is in
+The repository is already set to run your tests automatically each time you push an update (configuration is in
 `.github/workflows/test_and_deploy.yml`).
 You can monitor them in the "Actions" tab of your GitHub repository.
 If you're
 following along, go have a look... they should be running right now!